 There are numerous options to choose from, from a standard white noise machine to more elaborate all-in-one clocks and affordable phone applications.

-In the end, the decision comes down to your specific needs, your personal lifestyle, and if you like the sound of techno music at 4:00 in the morning.
+In the end, the decision comes down to your specific needs, your personal lifestyle, and if you like the sound of techno music at 4 a.m.

 Elena Bruess is a writer and multimedia journalist based in Chicago.
 Her work covers the intersection of health, environment, and human rights.
 You can follow her on Twitter here.